-For FY 2014 there were 30 admissions and 14 successful completions.
-One inmate was terminated due to rule violations.
-The remaining 15 inmates were either still in treatment, have been transferred to another facility, have been paroled or discharged from custody, and/or decided not to continue with treatment.
+For FY 2015 there were 30 admissions and 15 successful completions.
+No inmates were terminated due to rule violations.
+The remaining 15 inmates were either still in treatment, transferred to another facility, paroled or discharged from custody, or decided not to continue with treatment.